-Trello’s team collaboration tools ensure that your teams stay in sync at every stage of a project.
+Enter Trello, their collaboration tools ensure that your teams stay in sync at every stage of a project.

 It’s easy to add or remove teammates from tasks and projects by dragging people icons where they need to be.
-Teammates can also easily discuss projects by adding comments and attachments (and emojis).
+Teammates can also easily discuss projects by adding comments and attachments – and emojis.

-And no one will miss a beat with notifications across devices and channels.
+Plus, no one will miss a beat with notifications across devices and channels.